thenumbernine/zeta-lua/zeta/README.txt

 			cons:
 			- using 'a' for run and use item means ... you can't run / always run when using an item
 			- need terminal/savepoint button *and* object button, or else objects can get stuck if you put them down by terminals
+				- for the record, spelunky was like this too.  one button for items, up for doors
 			- item order is never the same (can be fixed)
 			- have to have your hands empty to pick something up
 			- when you pick something up, it switches your inventory